Is it Safe to Fly Immediately After Getting Facial Fillers?

 - These make your blood less likely to clot and can cause bruising.

-- Be sure to speak to your healthcare practitioner before discontinuing the use of any medication that you regularly take but acetaminophen is completely fine before and after your injectable procedure.
+- Be sure to speak to your healthcare practitioner before discontinuing the use of any medication that you regularly take.
+However, Acetaminophen is completely fine before and after your injectable procedure.

 - Some supplements are known as being best avoided around the time of your injections and for a few days afterwards.